-- 12 months web-based support with the opportunity to ask the instructors questions while you implement your learning.
+- Web-based support with the opportunity to ask the instructors questions while you implement your learning.

-There is a three-week exam period at the end of each trimester.
-In order for you to pass the assessment and progress to the next course, you must complete the assessment within this period.
-Exam extensions of up to six months are available on a case by case basis if required.
+For the Professional and Advanced Certificates, there is a three-month exam period at the end of each trimester.
+In order to pass the assessment and progress to the next course, you must complete the assessment within this period.
+Exam extensions of up to six months are available on a case by case basis.

 In order to meet the requirements of professional and academic learning, the course assessment includes professional requirements and two online examinations.

 - Develop a report/explanation of how the learning from this course will help you with your professional development. - All certificate levels